Assault of Abner Louima: Aftermath

 Louima was represented by attorney Sanford Rubenstein in a subsequent civil suit against the City of New York; this was settled for $8.75 million on July 30, 2001, the largest police brutality settlement in New York City history.
 After legal fees, Louima collected approximately $5.8 million.

 In February 2003, Louima visited his family still living in Haiti.
 There, he discussed setting up the Abner Louima Foundation, a nonprofit organization to raise additional money to build a community center and hospital in Haiti.
 Louima indicated he had plans to use his own money and donations to open community centers in Haiti, New York, and Florida for Haitians and others seeking legal, financial or other aid.
 Louima paid the school tuition for 14 poor children in Thomassin, the small community where he grew up.
 During his visit to Haiti, he met with the President of Haiti, Jean-Bertrand Aristide, a former priest whom Louima knew from his school days.
 In a rare interview, Louima said he is convinced that he can make a difference in his impoverished homeland: "Maybe God saved my life for a reason, I believe in doing the right thing."

 In 2007, Louima was residing in Miami Lakes, Florida.
 He owns homes in suburban Miami and Port-au-Prince, and several investment properties in Florida.

-Louima has since participated in anti-police brutality protests with Al Sharpton, notably over the shooting of Sean Bell in November 2006, and on August 9, 2007, exactly 10 years after his attack.
+Louima has since participated in anti-police brutality protests with Al Sharpton, notably over the killing of Sean Bell in November 2006, and on August 9, 2007, exactly 10 years after his attack.
 On the latter date, Louima was honored in New York City by the National Action Network (an organization founded by Sharpton), at the House of Justice, for his resolve and for helping others who have suffered from police brutality.